spencertipping/canard/README.md

 The following syntactic elements are recognized:

-    1. SDoc-style paragraph comments.
-    2. Hash line comments.
+    1. Hash line comments.
-    3. Atoms, which include any character except [, ], and whitespace.
+    2. Atoms, which include any character except [, ], and whitespace.
 Atoms beginning with ' are quoted symbols.
-    4. Lists, which begin with [ and end with ].
+    3. Lists, which begin with [ and end with ].
 The empty list is legal and refers to nil.
 Lists are quoted until executed.

 Files are parsed from left to right, but execution happens in the opposite order.